Earn the Prestigious CELTA Certificate

 CELTA is the mostly widely recognized initial teaching certificate for those interested in teaching English around the world.
 It is also an excellent opportunity for those with teaching experience to develop professionally.

-Awarded by Cambridge ESOL, through the University of Cambridge, the CELTA certificate opens doors to possibilities in the US and abroad.
+Awarded by Cambridge English, through the University of Cambridge, the CELTA certificate opens doors to possibilities in the US and abroad.

 Who should take it?